cu-ecen-aeld/final-project-vizdr/README.md

 - Utilize **Yocto** to generate a lightweight Linux image with integrated kernel drivers and services.

 ## Source Code Organization

 Yocto part for the sender board - Raspberry Pi Zero 2 WH can be found [here](https://github.com/vizdr/final-project-assignment-vladzdravkov)

 Yocto part for the receiver board - Raspberry Pi 4B is the current repo [link](https://github.com/cu-ecen-aeld/final-project-vizdr)

-Application part will be placed in [repo](https://github.com/vizdr/final-project-assignment-vladzdravkov)
+Application part will be placed in the separate [repo](https://github.com/vizdr/final-project-assignment-app-vizdr)

 ## Project Member